 It’s easy for us to think seasons are disconnected, side roads are wasted trips, and when we catch our breath from the God kind of surprises, our heads are often left spinning for weeks.
 Yet, we must have faith in God in all of these times.
 Having faith simply means to trust God; it isn’t blind faith; it’s the acknowledgment that God sees and knows things that we don’t and that He has an understanding that is way beyond what our minds can comprehend.

-Meditate on the words of Proverbs 3:5-6 LSB “Trust in Yahweh with all your heart And do not lean on your own understanding.6 In all your ways acknowledge Him, And He will make your paths straight.”
+Meditate on the words of Proverbs 3:5-6 AMP “Trust in and rely confidently on the Lord with all your heart And do not rely on your own insight or understanding.
+In all your ways know and acknowledge and recognize Him, And He will make your paths straight and smooth [removing obstacles that block your way].”